ad12/DOSMA/README.md

 ```

 ### Built-in AI Models
 DOSMA is built to be a hub for machine/deep learning models.
-Currently, DOSMA hosts a set of knee MRI segmentation models.
 A complete list of models and corresponding publications can be found [here](https://dosma.readthedocs.io/en/latest/models.html).
 We can use one of the knee segmentation models to segment a MedicalVolume `mv` and model
 `weights` [downloaded locally](https://dosma.readthedocs.io/en/latest/installation.html#segmentation):